anuj846k/FoodWing/readme.md

 - Server Side Routing

     ## Client Side Routing
         - Provides a smoother user experience by avoiding full page reloads.
+        - We can use React Router Dom from npm for client side routing.
         - Dynamic content updates using JavaScript.

     ## Server Side Routing